MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-query-columns.md

 Your environment needs to meet te following requirements to support executing statements that use a secure enclave.

-- Your [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] instance or your database and server in [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] must be correctly configured to support enclaves and attestation.
+- Your [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] instance or your database and server in [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] must be correctly configured to support enclaves and attestation.
 See [Set up the secure enclave and attestation](configure-always-encrypted-enclaves.md#set-up-the-secure-enclave-and-attestation).
 - You need to obtain an attestation URL for your environment for your attestation service administrator.

   - If you are using [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] and Host Guardian Service, see [Determine and share the HGS attestation URL](always-encrypted-enclaves-host-guardian-service-deploy.md#step-6-determine-and-share-the-hgs-attestation-url).